 This period is about what matters.
 What are the skills and qualities that will allow you to have an excellent performance in kumite or kata?
-It is of vital importance to identify and use the right training modalities that enable development of specific qualities and energy systems that support your performance.
+It is of vital importance to identify and use the right training modalities that enable the development of specific qualities and energy systems that support your performance.

 Through dissecting the kata and kumite performance we can agree that they differ regarding time, style of performance, the way of execution, movement, etc. However, we can also agree that they share some similarities concerning power requirements, mental focus and lactate tolerance.

-The training plan and modalities will differ, and it will depend on the personal preferences.
+The training plan and modalities will differ, and it will depend on personal preferences.
 For this reason, in this article, I will cover the physiology behind different energy systems and how they can be adequately developed, which will help you in developing a personal training plan.